A001446/interact-development-framework/README.txt

 To install dependencies: npm install

-For development, build and watch files: npm run build-watch:dev The bundles can be found in the /dist folder.
+For development, build and watch files: npm run watch The bundles can be found in the /dist folder.
 Note: the vendors-bundle should be included prior to the app-bundle on the DOM.
 This priority can be set using the Interact console.

-For production, create a minified/uglified bundles with separate source maps: npm run build The source maps cannot be deployed to Interact, but can be attached in the Chrome debugger at runtime by specifying a custom URL.
+For production, create a minified/uglified bundles with separate source maps: npm run build:prod The source maps cannot be deployed to Interact, but can be attached in the Chrome debugger at runtime by specifying a custom URL.
 Developers can generate this custom URL by locally serving the dist folder via: npm run server

 For multi-developer teams:
-Each team member should get their own app so that they do not overwrite other developers' bundles (extensions) during development.
+Each team member should define their own app in the Interact console so that they do not overwrite other developers' bundles (extensions) during development.